Klizzy/MMM-Vrr/README.md

 This module was intended for VRR, but it also supports the [following](#efa) Areas.

+If you like this module, consider to give this project a :star: on GitHub to show support.

 ![displayType detail](mmm-vrr-table.png) &nbsp;&nbsp; ![displayType digital](mmm-vrr.png)

 ## Installation